Zettlr/zettlr-docs/docs/en/core/style-and-grammar.md

 LanguageTool is disabled by default, since it requires an internet connection to the service.
 Once you activate the corresponding switch in the settings, LanguageTool will begin to check your documents for issues.

+!!! note

-> LanguageTool utilizes all three "levels" for reporting problems: Red for spelling mistakes, yellow for grammatical errors, and gray for informative messages on improving your style.
+    LanguageTool utilizes all three "levels" for reporting problems: Red for spelling mistakes, yellow for grammatical errors, and gray for informative messages on improving your style.

 If you have a premium subscription from LanguageTool and wish to use this, enter your username and API-key into the corresponding fields in the settings.
 Note that entering something in these fields will overwrite a potential custom server (i.e. Zettlr will in this case always contact the official LanguageTool servers).